 My scholarship and publications are primarily focused in four major areas (view full curriculum vitae).

 I am also a strong advocate for ensuring the cultural competence of psychologists.
 The outcome of a number of efforts within the American Psychological Association was co-chairing the Writing Team (with Patricia Arredondo) for the creation and successful approval of the Multicultural Guidelines for Psychologists.
-Patricia Arredondo and I are currently co-chairing a team to revise the Guidelines.

 Current Research Projects